bergesinstitute/graf-method/book-1-unit-1.md

 > Note: In all Spanish-speaking countries, people differentiate between *tú eres* (informal) versus *usted es* (formal).
 However, for the plural version (“you all”) this differentiation only happens in Spain (*vosotros sois* [informal] versus *ustedes son* [formal]).

 > In the rest of the world, for “you all,” people always use the formal versión *ustedes son*.
-Since the majority of the countries don’t use *vosotros*, we can choose to skip it when we learn verb conjugations.
+Since the majority of the countries don't use *vosotros*, we can choose to skip it when we learn verb conjugations.

 ## Ser: We use it for permanent attributes and professions.